| Title: | Parametric Quantile Regression Models for Bounded Data |

 Reparameterization

-is the shape parameter.
+where and is the shape parameter.

-gives the density, pugumbel
+dugumbel gives the density, pugumbel gives the distribution function,

-gives the quantile function and rugumbel
+qugumbel gives the quantile function and rugumbel generates random deviates.

 Invalid arguments will return an error message.